akhilj95/vrep_teleop/README.md

 >       rosrun baxter_tools tuck_arms.py -u
 3) Open another terminal repeat step 1.
 Then start V-REP and open _vrep/scenes/baxterTeleopRecording.ttt_
 4) Open another terminal repeat step 1.
 Then run the python script _script/teleop_data_logging.py_ if you wish to record the data

+## Other
+* Scripts for using the saved data are there in _script/_ folder.
+* Read the instruction at the beginning of the scripts.